Zeleo/recurrence-expression/README.md

 ### Clojure

-Recurrence expression uses clj-time internally and currently requires you to use clj-time's `date-time` to specify a point in time.
+Recurrence Expression uses clj-time internally and currently requires you to use clj-time's `date-time` to specify a point in time.

 ```clojure